kiinda-2/Alle_Dinge_SQL/README.md

  ####What I learned
-•	Using R for cleaning and analysis
+•	Using R for cleaning and analysis (sharpening the skills I learned from the course)
 •	Creating visualizations in Power BI, using different visualizations as well as adding slicers to filter data

  #### I welcome any feedback to improve the project